Sirius and Lupin and Queer Readership

 First, some critical background:

 J.K.
 Rowling, in her biography of Lupin, couldn’t even let Sirius’ “queerness” alone.
-She actually included dialogue that precludes all non-heteronormative assumption and construction of that character’s backstory, as well— and the thing is, she didn’t have to.
-Readers had gone on with their interpretations, debates, and discussions of the validity of Sirius/Lupin in the six years since canon actually had Lupin marry and impregnate Tonks, since it seemed possible that both relationships could have existed in backstory at different times during the series.
+She actually included dialogue that precludes all non-heteronormative assumptions and constructions of that character’s backstory, as well – and the thing is, she didn’t have to.
+Readers had gone on with their interpretations, debates, and discussions of the validity of Sirius/Lupin in the six years since canon actually had Lupin marry and impregnate Tonks since it seemed possible that both relationships could have existed in backstory at different times during the series.

 Sure, there was a glorious three or four year period between the book releases of Order of the Phoenix and Half-Blood Prince in which a hefty portion of the fandom actually convinced itself Sirius/Lupin would become explicit canon— later, that hope mutated into a years-long desire for J.K.R. to even tacitly acknowledge what a huge portion of the fannish online community believed it to be a valid, book-based relationship.
 People, myself included, began reading into such events as JKR’s first fansite award, which was given to Immeritus, a Sirius Black fansite that catered to a huge and obvious slash community.
 We read such moments as “coded” allusions to her quiet approval of the activity.
 To watch all of that get so handily ignored and dismantled after years of creative fan output on the subject in a single paragraph from the woman many believed to be, after all, more inclusive than she in fact turned out to be is a little devastating.